What is Building Plan Approval?

 - Any dewatering

 With an Out of Scope application we will need to submit the Service Protection Report, final architectural and structural plans to Sydney Water for assessment and approval.
-This process can take up to 6 weeks from submission.
+Depending on the Sydney Water asset and proposed building works additional documentation is usually required (Geotechnical Report, Specialist Engineering Assessment, Construction Methodology, temporary/permanent protection works, construction vehicle load, pre (and post) construction CCTV of asset etc).
+The MGP team will provide advice on the requirements.
+This process can take up to 12-14 weeks from submission.

-If you have any further queries please call our office on 9451 7555 or complete the form below.
+If you have any further queries please call our office on 9451 7555.